-Neural Circuits and Brainstem Control of LUT Function
+Neural Circuits and Brainstem Control of Lower Urinary Tract Function

 Neurons in Barrington’s nucleus (Bar) in the brainstem are both sufficient and necessary for regulating detrusor activity and voiding contractions.
 This project aims to define the anatomical and functional interfaces between these neurons and neurons that connect to them.

-Our goal is to develop a complete map of the anatomy and functional brain circuits that regulate bladder filling and voiding.
+Our goal is to develop a comprehensive map of the brain’s anatomy and functional circuits that regulate bladder filling and voiding.

-We use retrograde tracing, including modified rabies virus labeling (1) and CTb, and (trans-synaptic) anterograde (2-5) tracing techniques, to identify the neurons that innervate critical neuronal subpopulations and to map the central nervous system (CNS) circuits in control of maintaining continence.
-We also perform Channelrhodopsin-Assisted-Circuit-Mapping (CRACM) (6,7) followed by optogenetic activation or inhibition of neurons.
-This allows us to detect and manipulate neuronal activity of specific, monosynaptically connected, neuron populations.
+We use retrograde tracing, including modified rabies virus labeling (1), CTb, and (trans-synaptic) anterograde (2-5) tracing techniques, to identify the neurons that innervate critical neuronal subpopulations and to map the central nervous system (CNS) circuits for maintaining continence.
+We also perform Channelrhodopsin-Assisted-Circuit-Mapping (CRACM) (6) followed by optogenetic activation or inhibition of neurons.
+This allows us to detect and manipulate the neuronal activity of specific, monosynaptically connected populations.

 Read more: